 What is monk fruit?

-- Monk fruit is 200 times sweeter than sugar, so requires very little in cooking
+- Monk fruit is 200 times sweeter than sugar, so you require very little when cooking.

 3. Xylitol Antibacterial Natural Sweetener